kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 revert closures locally.
 Instead, as each child group runs its in-memory simulation, the registered `revertFn` closures are returned and accumulated (`[]revertFn`) up the recursion stack to the root CPG.
-Upon exit from the root-level `podGroupSchedulingDefaultAlgorithm` execution pass, the accumulated revert closures are always executed all-at-once, cleanly restoring the shared `nodeInfoSnapshot` to its pre-execution state before the separate, asynchronous binding cycle triggers.
+Upon exit from the root-level `groupRecursiveSchedulingDefaultAlgorithm` execution pass, the accumulated revert closures are always executed all-at-once, cleanly restoring the shared `nodeInfoSnapshot` to its pre-execution state before the separate, asynchronous binding cycle triggers.
+To preserve the cache's transactional integrity, these accumulated reverts must be executed in the exact reverse order of their registration (matching how native deferred execution operates), ensuring the last registered revert is called first to cleanly roll back node allocations.

 ##### Scheduling sequence for PodGroups